 The CUNY School of Medicine has two distinguished programs, both focusing on serving in medically underserved communities.
 Our BS/MD degree program admits students straight from high school into our accelerated undergraduate biomedical program with a seamless transition into the medical school curriculum removing the stresses of traditional medical school admissions.
 We are able to do this without compromising academic quality or clinical experiences.

-I am proud to be serving as interim dean of this amazing school of exceptional and committed faculty, staff and students who will advance science and advocate for the necessary changes in our healthcare system to improve the health and quality of life of individuals in our neighborhoods, communities, state and country.
-As we continue growing the school, we invite you to be part of our exciting future.
+I am proud to be serving as interim dean of this amazing school of exceptional and committed faculty, staff and students who will advance science and advocate for the necessary changes in our healthcare system to improve the health and quality of life of individuals in our neighborhoods, communities, state, and country.
+As we continue growing, we invite you to be part of our exciting future.

 Erica Friedman, MD, FACP